Author Image

 November 11th, 2024 - January 2nd, 2025

 During the application phase, you can submit your project ideas.
 To do so, you answer a couple of questions about your idea and indicate whether you are applying for six or ten months of funding.
 The application period starts on November 11th, 2024 and ends on January 2nd, 2025.
+On November 25 from 5 to 6 p.m.
+(UTC +1) an online application consultation hour will take place here, where you can ask any questions that are not answered in the FAQ.
+On November 26 from 5 to 6 p.m.
+(UTC +1) there will be an online consultation exclusively for FLINTA*.
+Write an e-mail to info@prototypefund.de for the login details.
 Unlike before, there will only be one application phase per year.
 The application phase for class 02 is expected to start on October 1st, 2025.

 Selection Phase